-- We are here to support you and the candidate during the work placement
+- We are here to support you and the candidate during the work experience

-- During the placement we will conduct two check-in phone calls with you and we take care of all the paperwork – you do not need to file any documents with the LSO
+- During the experience we will conduct two check-in phone calls with you and we take care of all the paperwork – you do not need to file any documents with the LSO

 How Does It Work

 4 Month Practical Training(August – December)